How to Personalize Your Website's Design and UX for Better Engagement

 The best website personalization grows and improves based on what actually works for your audience, so make collecting feedback a regular part of your process.

-You can keep it simple with quick surveys asking just one or two questions to your users.
-Running A/B tests that compare personalized experiences with standard ones also helps you see what clicks.
+You can keep it simple with quick surveys or run A/B tests comparing personalized experiences with standard ones.

 Tools like heat maps and Microsoft Clarity offer deep insight into how various user segments interact with your website—highlighting click patterns, scroll behavior, and engagement levels.